alexvollmer/archive.alexvollmer.com/content/posts/cocoas-ways-of-talking.md

 ### Delegates

 If you've spent any time with the Cocoa docs you'll run across The Delegate Pattern.
-This thing is like the quark—it is the fundamental building block of the Cocoa APIs.
+This thing is like the quark&mdash;it is the fundamental building block of the Cocoa APIs.
 Conceptually, it's really pretty simple.
 A delegate is simply an object that provides custom behavior for another object, often by implementing a specific protocol.

 Let's return to our running example.
 A table view of line items in an order has to handle a lot of things such as rendering each cell, handling scrolling, managing user-generated events and so on.
 These features are common enough that they are simply part of the table view class itself.
 What is specific to your application is the _data_ that goes in those cells and _the actions_ to be taken for user-generated events.
 Cocoa solves this by providing protocols for delegating that behavior to custom classes.
 In the case of providing data, a data-oriented delegate would be queried by the table view for the total number of rows, appropriate object to put in each row, the column headers, etc. In the case of event-handling, the table view will forward events to the event-handling delegate.